srosengren/srosengren.github.io/_posts/2013-12-20-automate-jekyll-with-grunt.markdown

   grunt.loadNpmTasks('grunt-shell');
 {% endhighlight %}

-The ``copy`` task simply copies the ``rosengren.css`` file into our \_site folder, this will be run when our ``watch:less`` detects a change since we added the task into the tasks array and it will be included in the livereload.
+The ``copy`` task copies the ``rosengren.css`` file into our \_site folder, this will be run when our ``watch:less`` detects a change since we added the task into the tasks array and it will be included in the livereload.

 The new ``watch:jekyll`` task will listen to any change in files that should trigger a jekyll build, it will then trigger the ``shell:jekyll`` task and a livereload after it has finished.

-The new tasks that we're loading should simply be added within the main function of the file, next to the previously loaded tasks.
+The new tasks that we're loading should be added within the main function of the file, next to the previously loaded tasks.

 ## Finally